To register click here.

-Parent’s are interviewed prior to the camp so we gather up-to-date information about your child’s goals.
+Parent’s are interviewed prior to the camp to gather up-to-date information about your child’s goals for OT, along with PT and Speech goals, if applicable.
 We use an assessment tool that helps prioritize the child’s goals, helps establish functional goals and truly creates a system for the parent’s to be involved in the process.
 We welcome information from other therapists, schools, doctors, etc. so we can truly work on the goals you want.
 We will also conduct an interview on the last day to get a parent’s perception of how your child did during the camp.

 We also have weekly education sessions for the parents during the camp, so questions can be answered and information about activities and treatment can be conveyed.